 Crime, Demographics and Schools in Nashville TN

-We’ve all seen the “Equal Housing Opportunity” logo, but what does “Fair Housing” have to do with your Realtor when you are BUYING a home?
+We’ve all seen that “Equal Housing Opportunity” logo, but what does “Fair Housing” have to do with your Realtor when you are buying a home?

 As a Realtor, I’m asked repeatedly about demographics, safety, and schools in certain Nashville neighborhoods.
 What most folks don’t realize is that as agents we have to be very careful not to discuss certain aspects of a neighborhood; not to stereotype or “steer” clients toward or away one place or another.
-The National Association of Realtors® has a strict Code of Ethics that prevents all members from discriminating actions pertaining to Fair Housing.
-Race, color, religion, sex and national origin are all protected classes.
+The National Association of Realtors® has a strict Code of Ethics that prevents all members from discriminating actions pertaining to Fair Housing Guidelines.
+Race, religion, sexunal orientation and national origin are all protected classes.
 These rules carry over and prevent us from offering our opinions about crime rates, schools, and demographics.

-It can be pretty odd to say something like “Well ma’am, I’m sorry, but I can’t provide that information because…” To avoid this awkward conversation, I’ve put together a list of what I consider to be the best resources online to aide in your search for the perfect Nashville neighborhood.
+To this end, I’ve put together a list of what I consider to be the best resources online to aide in your search for the perfect Nashville neighborhood.

 There are tons of websites out there where you can study crime.
 The Metro Nashville Police Department will be the definitive authority on this.
-MNPD recently started turning their data over to CrimeMapping- an organization that creates easy to understand interactive maps that look like this:
+MNPD recently started turning their data over to CrimeMapping- an organization that creates easy to understand interactive maps.

 - Metro Nashville Public Schools